dependents/detective-typescript/README.md

 - `skipTypeImports` (default: false) - Skips imports that only imports types
 - `mixedImports`: (default: false) - Include CJS imports in dependency list
+- `runtimeDynamicImports`: (default: false) - Include dynamic imports that are imported at runtime

 #### License